DT021/FinalProj/README.md

 regression on price, and slope from linear regression on 10-day moving averages -- classifies it based on known data, and plots the given ticker with the tickers used to train our algorithm.

-algoCompare.sh compared the runtime and results (percent error, group centers, etc.) of all of the algorithms from each implementation.
+algoCompare.sh compares the runtime and results (percent error, group centers, etc.) of all of the algorithms from each implementation.

 ## Known Issues